High Tech, Low Beams

 In 2005 the British Mountain Map was created in cooperation between HARVEY, the British Mountaineering Council and the British Geological Survey.
 The inspiration for the series was BMC President Mark Vallance, and the first map, of the Lake District, immediately won the Outdoor Writers Guild Crystal Award.
 Extremely tough, completely waterproof and covering the whole of the central Lake District, it caused quite a stir when, at the launch in the presence of 1000 walking and climbing enthusiasts, Doug Scott's son was hoisted 3 feet off the ground standing on this 'magic carpet'.
 The point was made, and the map became instantly memorable.

 Robin Harvey received the MBE in 1977 for services to orienteering mapmaking following the World Orienteering Championships 1976 held in Aviemore, Scotland.
 Robin retired as a Director of the Company in 2017.
 He remains a Trustee.

 Sue Harvey was UK National Orienteering Champion in 1971.
-She is now an Honorary Life President of the International Orienteering Federation.
-In 2010 Sue was awarded the MBE for services to orienteering and the local community.
+She is an Honorary Life President of the International Orienteering Federation.
+In 2010 Sue was awarded the MBE for services to orienteering and to the local community.